tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 message sent after the `Certificate` message.
 The value conveyed in the results_proposal extension by the server MUST be selected from one of the values provided in the results_proposal extension sent in the ClientHello.

-The server MUST also send a CertificateRequest message.
+If none of the

-If the server does not send a CertificateRequest message or none of the Verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted Verifiers, then the results_proposal extension in the ServerHello MUST be omitted.
+Verifier identities proposed by the client (as indicated in the results_proposal extension in the ClientHello) match the server-trusted Verifiers, then the results_proposal extension in the ServerHello MUST be omitted.

-The results_request extension in the ClientHello indicates what verifiers the client trusts as issuers of Attestation Results for the server.
+The results_request extension in the ClientHello indicates what Verifiers the client trusts as issuers of Attestation Results for the server.
 With the results_request extension in the EncryptedExtensions, the server indicates the identity of the Verifier who issued the Attestation Results carried in the